 2. Income and employment requirements to buy a house

-This applies to self–employed mortgage borrowers, too, in which case you’ll provide your business and personal tax returns for the previous two years.
-Income statements must show consistent income over the previous 24 months, either remaining roughly the same or increasing.
+This applies to self-employed mortgage borrowers, too, in which case you’ll provide your business and personal tax returns for the previous two years.
+Tax returns must show consistent income over the previous 24 months, either remaining roughly the same or increasing.

 There’s no minimum income to get a mortgage, but some loan programs have a max income limit.

 Since a self-employed borrower’s income can fluctuate from year to year, mortgage lenders often average out their income over a two-year period, and then use this figure for qualifying purposes.

 Be mindful, too, of possible income requirements for the type of loan you want.
-There’s typically no minimum income requirement, but some programs do have income limits.
+There’s typically no minimum income requirement, but you can earn too much money for some homebuyer programs.

-With USDA, for example, total household income must be at or below 115% of the median household income for the area.
+With USDA, for example, your total household income must be at or below 115% of the median household income for the area.
 And if applying for Fannie Mae‘s HomeReady or Freddie Mac‘s Home Possible, your income must not exceed the limit set for your area.